junxit/us-congress-bills-115/bill.md

 - **(d)** *Effect* The Reservation boundary as modified and resurveyed by subsections (b) and (c) shall become the north boundary of the Reservation in all respects and upon all the same terms as if such lands had been included in the Executive Order.
 No other portion of the Reservation boundary shall be affected by this Act except as specifically set forth in this Act.
 - **(e)** *Publication* The Secretary shall publish in the Federal Register this modification and the resurvey of the Community’s reservation boundary, as set forth in subsections (b) and (c), which shall constitute the fixed northern boundary of the Reservation.

-## § 7.
+## § 6.
 Satisfaction and substitution of claims

-- **(a)** *Intent of congress* It is the intent of Congress to provide to the Community, its members, and allottees benefits that are equivalent to or exceed the benefits the Community, its members, and allottees may possess as of the date of the enactment of this Act, taking into consideration—
+- **(a)** *Intent of congress* It is the intent of Congress to provide to the Community, its members, and allottees benefits that are equivalent to or exceed the claims the Community, its members, and allottees may possess as of the date of the enactment of this Act, taking into consideration—
   - **(1)** the potential risks, cost, and time delay associated with litigation;
   - **(2)** the cultural and historic significance of the Lower Sonoran Lands to the Community, its members, and allottees;
   - **(3)** the benefit to the Community, its members, and allottees associated with having a fixed northern boundary of the Reservation;